-Geoffrey Dierckxsens is head of the Interdisciplinary Research Lab for Bioethics (IRLaB) at the Department of Contemporary Continental Philosophy in Institute of Philosophy of the Czech Academy of Sciences (CAS) in Prague.
-He recently received the Lumina Quaeruntur Award from the Academy to establish this research lab.
-He obtained his Ph.D. at the University of Antwerp (Belgium) and worked as an associated researcher at the École des Hautes Études en Sciences Sociales (EHESS) in Paris and as a postdoc at the IP CAS Prague.
-Geoffrey Dierckxsens specializes in French phenomenology and hermeneutics, in particular as applied to cognitive theory and bioethics.
+Geoffrey Dierckxsens (Ph.D.) is head of the Interdisciplinary Research Lab for Bioethics (IRLaB) at the Department of Applied Ethics and Philosophy in the Institute of Philosophy of the Czech Academy of Sciences (CAS) in Prague.
+He is deputy head of the same department and president of the Society for Ricoeur Studies.
+He obtained his Ph.D. in 2015 at the University of Antwerp (Belgium), worked as an associated researcher at the École des Hautes Études en Sciences Sociales (EHESS) in Paris.
+He has published several articles and books with international journals and publishing houses, such as Topoi, Philosophy Today, The Journal for Medical Ethics, Brill, Springer and Rowman and Littlefield.

 Edited Special Journal Issues in Progress: